+06.04 Audits.

-The review consists of a.
-The LRA is primarily by NRR to meets the technical and regulatory requirements of the rule.
+The LRA review consists of an in-office acceptance review, an on-site scoping and screening audit, an on-site AMP audit and an in-office audit of TLAAs.
+The LRA is primarily reviewed by NRR to verify that the content of the application meets the technical and regulatory requirements of the license renewal rule.
+The audit gathers information for the purpose of making conclusions relative to future inspections or regulatory decisions.

+06.05 License Renewal Application Site-Inspection.

-The site inspections are assessments of an applicant’s implementation of and compliance with 10 CFR Part 54 requirements. teamNRR supporting staff be detailed to the for the period of time necessary to prepare, inspect, and document inspection activities.
-The site inspections will be performed by a team inspection in the areas of the scoping and screening activities, observation of the condition of plant equipment, and implementation of and review of associated documentation. , inspectors may identify the effects of aging not previously recognized.
+The site inspections are assessments of an applicant’s implementation of and compliance with 10 CFR Part 54 requirements.
+The LRA site inspection activities will be performed using IP 71002.
+The Regions are responsible for the team inspection.
+NRR supporting staff may also be detailed to the Regions for the period of time necessary to prepare, inspect, and document inspection activities.
+The site inspections will be performed by a team inspection in the areas of the scoping and screening activities, observation of the condition of plant equipment, and implementation of AMPs and review of associated documentation.
+During walkdowns, inspectors may identify the effects of aging not previously recognized.
 Such observations allow the inspectors to evaluate the success of previously implemented plant programs which are being credited for license renewal AMPs.
-The staff and inspection team members will become familiar with the LRA in preparation for inspections to provide operational and performance input in the application review, to assess the applicant’s commitments against past performance and experience, and in preparation to provide a recommendation to grant or deny approval for the applicant’s request for a renewed license.
+The Regional staff and inspection team members will become familiar with the LRA in preparation for inspections to provide operational and performance input in the application review, to assess the applicant’s commitments against past performance and experience, and in preparation to provide a Regional recommendation to grant or deny approval for the applicant’s request for a renewed operating license.
+The IP 71002 inspection occurs after the audit and verifies the implementation of (or readiness to implement) license renewal activities.

-inspections will be conducted in accordance with IP 71003
+06.06 Post-Approval Site Inspections.

+Post-approval site inspections for license renewal will be conducted in accordance with IP 71003.
+The post-approval site inspections will be performed by a team to verify the license conditions added as part of the renewed operating license, regulatory commitments, selected AMPs, and TLAAs are adequately implemented and/or completed.
+The inspection also verifies the UFSAR includes any “newly identified” SSCs that should have been within the scope of the license renewal program and subject to an aging management review or TLAA evaluation, pursuant to 10 CFR 54.37(b); and the description of the AMPs and related activities are, or will be, contained in the UFSAR and that the description of the programs is consistent with the programs implemented by the licensee.
+The inspection team will verify the licensee submitted a license amendment request to the NRC staff in accordance with 10 CFR 50.90 for changes to a license condition for license renewal, managed changes to the UFSAR supplement in accordance with 10 CFR 50.59, and managed changes to regulatory commitments associated with license renewal in accordance with Nuclear Energy Institute (NEI) 99-04, “Guidelines for Managing NRC Commitment Changes,” as endorsed by Regulatory Issue Summary (RIS) 2000-017.
+The Regions are responsible for the team inspection.
+NRR supporting staff may also be detailed to the Region for the period of time necessary to prepare, inspect, and document inspection activities.
+The Regional staff and inspection team members will review the safety evaluation report (SER) for license renewal of the plant, the UFSAR supplement as revised during the LRA review, and other documents per IP 71003 to assess the implementation of the license renewal program and verify the licensee’s readiness to enter the period of extended operation.